nacer-benyoub/alzh_inference_app/README.md

 ```
 Change the scripts to work without the need for the directory structure above.
 - Use logging instead of print statements (processing.py and inference.ipynb).
-- Rewrite jupyter notebooks as python scripts to get rid of the jupyter dependency.

 ## Commands
 ### Inspecting the SavedModel